SD-OTM/stock-prophet-/USER_GUIDE.md

 2. bollinger - Buy at lower band, sell at upper band
 3. macd - Buy on MACD line crossing above signal, sell when below
 4. combined - Multiple indicator confirmation (default)
+5. gold - Specialized strategy for gold and precious metals trading

 Current strategy: combined
 Use /strategy NAME to change your strategy